Top 47 ETL Interview Questions & Answers (2025)

 • Scoping out the data landscape: With big data, you could be dealing with a mix of structured and unstructured data across various sources, such as logs, social media feeds, or IoT sensors.
 Understanding these data sources and their peculiarities will influence the ETL design.

-• Choosing the right tools and architecture: Big data ETL often involves specialized tools, such as Hadoop, Spark, or cloud-based platforms like AWS Glue, Google Dataflow, etc. The choice of tool depends on factors like data volume, speed, processing capability, and cost.
+• Choosing the right tools and architecture: Big data ETL often involves specialized tools, such as Hadoop and Spark, or cloud-based platforms like AWS Glue, Google Dataflow, etc. The choice of tool depends on factors like data volume, speed, processing capability, and cost.

 • Designing the ETL processes: Big data ETL may need parallel processing, data partitioning, or incremental loading techniques to manage the data volume.
-Also, due to the variety of data, complex transformation logic may be required.
+Also, complex transformation logic may be required due to the variety of data.

 • Iterating and optimizing based on feedback: After the initial design and implementation, you should continuously monitor the system for performance and accuracy, making improvements as needed.